Trials HD: Development and marketing

 Trials HD is the second 2.5D game in the Trials series, following Trials 2: Second Edition.
 The game is based on the popular flash games from the same series.
 It was released on August 12, 2009 as part of the second annual Xbox Live Summer of Arcade.
-Ubisoft RedLynx developed Trials HD using an in-house engine coupled with a modified version of Bullet Physics Library which was optimized to utilize the Xbox 360's CPU and vector units.
-Ubisoft RedLynx applied the physics system to give a realistic feel, but to maintain the enjoyment of a video game, they tweaked the physics to "bend the reality in just the proper way."
-Ubisoft RedLynx saw this as a "crucial thing in making Trials such a fun and addictive game" Previous Trials games used a much simpler in-house physics engine, however for Trials HD developers opted to use the Bullet library and devote one of the 360's cpu cores entirely to physics.
+RedLynx developed Trials HD using an in-house engine coupled with a modified version of Bullet Physics Library which was optimized to utilize the Xbox 360's CPU and vector units.
+RedLynx applied the physics system to give a realistic feel, but to maintain the enjoyment of a video game, they tweaked the physics to "bend the reality in just the proper way."
+RedLynx saw this as a "crucial thing in making Trials such a fun and addictive game" Previous Trials games used a much simpler in-house physics engine, however for Trials HD developers opted to use the Bullet library and devote one of the 360's cpu cores entirely to physics.
 Developers also improved on the Trials 2 engine by adding more advanced lighting and real time soft shadows.

 Levels created for Trials HD were designed using the same in-game level editor that allows players to make user-based content.
 All of the tools and abilities the developers had at their disposal can be used by the community.
-In an interview with Eurogamer, Ubisoft RedLynx's Lead Programmer Sebastian Aaltonen stated that there were no plans to port the game to other platforms, adding "Trials HD technology has been specially designed for the Xbox 360 feature-set."
+In an interview with Eurogamer, RedLynx's Lead Programmer Sebastian Aaltonen stated that there were no plans to port the game to other platforms, adding "Trials HD technology has been specially designed for the Xbox 360 feature-set."
 The voice work for the game was done by three Pennsylvanian voice actors, Rake Yohn, Brandon DiCamillo, and Art Webb.

 Trials HD was announced June 1, 2009 at a Microsoft luncheon during E3 2009.
 It was released August 12, 2009 as part of the Xbox Live Summer of Arcade.
 On December 23, 2009 the first downloadable content, known as the Trials HD Big Pack, was released.
 The content features twenty three new courses, new objects for the game's built-in level creator and new achievements.
 A second downloadable content pack was announced for the game in July 2010.
 The Trials HD Big Thrills Pack features forty new courses made by RedLynx, but unlike the Trials HD Big Pack it also features ten user created courses.
 These ten courses are to be decided from entries to the Big Thrills Track Creation Competition.
 The top three contestants were awarded prizes of $5,000, $3,000, and $1,000, respectively.
 Winners were announced on November 15, 2010.
 The Big Thrills Pack was released December 1, 2010.